Skip to main content

 1

-• The setting is between four and five in the afternoon, a traditional time for social calls
+• The scene takes place between four and five in the afternoon.

 2